bast/smeshing/README.rst

 Status and roadmap for this fork
 --------------------------------

-Under heavy development.
-The plan is to be able to do large grids.
-We wish to use the code to prepare grids for simulations on the Norwegian coast with thousands of islands (polygons).

 Prototyping work is currently done in Python.
 Later we will probably move to Fortran or C(++) and introduce parallelization but provide a Python interface.

-Currently the code is a bit hardcoded for islands and coastline and specific resolution functions but later the code will be generalized and the hardcoded aspects will be abstracted out.

 Installing dependencies for development